 Pain management and safe exercise prescriptions for women during this phase of their life.
 It is important for your health and the health of your baby to choose a women’s health specialist.
 A consultation and treatment with a Women’s Health Physical Therapist will provide you with information regarding conditions that would benefit from physical therapy.
 Click here to read more

-Painful menstruation, often associated with bloating or pain during intercourse, may be relieved with certain postural and therapeutic exercises and positioning.
+Painful menstruation, often associated with bloating or pain during intercourse may be relieved with certain postural and therapeutic exercises and positioning.
 Transcutaneous electrical nerve stimulation (TENS), Interferential electrical stimulation or biofeedback treatment may be used to reduce pain.

 Pregnancy / Labor and Delivery / Postpartum Related Pain (Orthopedic and High Risk)

 Pregnant women may suffer from pain or aching in the back or shoulder blades, rib cage, groin area or wrists due to changes in posture, weight, or hormonal factors.
 Not only are these women more susceptible to pain and injury during pregnancy, but related orthopedic problems may persist or begin after delivery (postpartum).
 Maternity supports, pain management manual therapy, strengthening or activities of daily living retraining techniques are typical treatments.
 Post-delivery (postpartum) rehabilitation including strengthening and endurance training of the abdominal wall and pelvic floor is crucial whether a vaginal delivery or Cesarean section.
 Some women may experience painful intercourse after labor and delivery due to trauma to the pelvic floor muscles and development of scar tissue or adhesion.
-Manual therapies, relaxation and breathing exercises, dilator use, yoga and self care instruction may all be part of the treatment plan.
+Manual therapies, relaxation and breathing exercises, dilator use, yoga, and self-care instruction may all be part of the treatment plan.

-Diatasis Recti Prevention, Treatment and After Repair Care
+Diastasis Recti Prevention, Treatment and After Repair Care

 Diastasis recti (also known as abdominal separation) is commonly defined as a gap of roughly 2.7 cm or greater between the two sides of the rectus abdominis muscle.
 The distance between the right and left rectus abdominis muscles is created by the stretching of the linea alba, a connective collagen sheath created by the aponeurosis insertions of the transverse abdominis, internal oblique, and external oblique.
 Diastasis of this muscle occurs principally in two populations: newborns and pregnant women.
 It is also known to occur in men.
 Progressive instruction and home exercise for the pelvic floor, abdominal, hip and trunk muscle rehabilitation is necessary to prevent surgery and for recovery after surgery.
 Instruction on splinting and bracing is also part of the treatment plan.
 Kinesio Taping is often beneficial.
 Manual therapies to facilitate good tissue healing and prevent adhesion and scar tissue formation is very important.
 Instruction in corrective posture and lifting techniques is very important.